marcinstodolny/AmazonBestSellersExplorer/README.md

 Practical note:

-- the frontend test target uses Angular/Karma and requires a local environment able to start a test browser such as Chrome or Chromium
+- frontend tests use Angular/Karma and require a local environment able to launch a browser such as Chrome or Chromium

-### Integration Test Notes

-Integration tests use:

-- `WebApplicationFactory`
-- SQL Server LocalDB
-- a dedicated test database created per test run
-- Respawn for database reset between tests

-Environment requirement:

-- LocalDB must be available on the machine running the tests

 ## CI

-GitHub Actions CI validates the repository automatically for:
+GitHub Actions CI runs automatically on:

 - pushes to `development`
 - pull requests targeting `development`